Qarik-Group/vault-concourse-resource/README.md

 * `path`: *Required.* The directory from the exported secrets from the IN step
 * `prefix`: *Optional.* Prefix to use for the output path in vault.
+* `keys_to_copy`: *Optional* Comma-separated list of keys to copy.
+All keys will be copied if not specified.
+* `new_key_names`: *Optional* Comma-separated list of new names for each key in the keys_to_copy param.
+If not specified, existing names will be retained.
+If specified, values for all keys in the keys_to_copy param must be included, even of the name is to remain the same.

 ## Example